 The 2018 Camry Hybrid is available in three trim levels – LE, SE and XLE – and two distinct exterior styles.
 The entry-level Camry LE Hybrid and the top-of-line XLE Hybrid sport the new design’s imposing cow-catcher grille, while the sportier SE Hybrid has a more aggressive, Imperial-fighter styled grill flanked by large air intakes.

-Wheels, tires, lighting systems, equipment levels, interior materials and rear end styling further separate the three trim levels.
+Wheels, tires, lighting systems, equipment levels, interior materials which may be easy to keep clean with a handheld vacuum / Bissel and rear end styling further separate the three trim levels.

 Pricing (includes standard $895 delivery and handling fee):